davidjohnmaccallum/My-Work-Journal/README.md

 17 August 2020

 I am busy preparing for a test on HackerRank ahead of a job interview.
 I am noticing how the more I prepare the more I hope that I will get the job.
 I have invested time in this company now and I want it to pay off.
 I think it is a very good idea to ask applicants to complete programming assignments.

+# Pure functions are easy to test.
+This applies to microservices too.

+23 December 2020

+Input, processing, output.
+This is easy to reason about, easy to test and easy to maintain.
+I am working on a service that takes an input, calls out to several rest APIs to get additional data and finally writes some data to a database.
+In order for the service to work I need to make two API calls to get the APIs into the right state.
+It is a real pain.
+Much easier to just pass all the data in as input.